 Alternative dispute resolution

-1.2 A consumer within the meaning of these terms and conditions is any natural person who concludes a legal transaction for purposes that can predominantly neither be attributed to their commercial nor their independent professional activity.
-An entrepreneur in the sense of these terms and conditions is a natural or legal person or a legal partnership who, when concluding a legal transaction, acts in their commercial or independent professional activity.
+1.2 A consumer within the meaning of these terms and conditions is any natural person who concludes a legal transaction for purposes that are predominantly neither commercial nor their independent professional activity.
+An entrepreneur within the meaning of these terms and conditions is a natural or legal person or a legal partnership who, when concluding a legal transaction, is exercising their commercial or independent professional activity.

-1.3 The subject matter of the contract - depending on the seller's product description - can be the purchase of goods by way of a one-off delivery or the purchase of goods by way of a permanent delivery (hereinafter referred to as “subscription contract”).
-In the subscription contract, the seller undertakes to deliver the contractually owed goods to the customer for the duration of the agreed contract period at the contractually owed time intervals.
+1.3 The subject of the contract - depending on the seller's product description - can be the purchase of goods by way of a one-off delivery or the purchase of goods by way of a loan (hereinafter referred to as “subscription contract”).
+With the subscription contract, the seller undertakes to make the contractually owed goods available to the customer for the duration of the agreed contract period.

 2) Conclusion of the contract

 2.1 The product descriptions contained in the seller's online shop do not represent binding offers on the part of the seller, but serve to submit a binding offer by the customer.